Transforming Negative Emotions into Positive Experiences

 Your Soul uses emotions to send you direct messages and guidance.
 It began the moment you were born and continues through life.
-Unfortunately we’ve been trained to judge, ignore, and repress our emotions.
-We see them as primitive (and they are) and so replace our emotional intelligence with “positive” thinking.
+Unfortunately, we’ve been trained to judge, ignore, and repress our emotions.
+We see them as primitive (and they are) and so we try to replace our emotional intelligence with “positive” thinking.
 This ends up being a more sophisticated form of denial.

 If your thoughts were to arm-wrestle with your emotions, your emotions would always win.
 Your emotions hold power.
 Emotions fuel your thinking nature and hold the magic of manifestation.
 Thinking without the benefit of feeling can be a very destructive force for the ego.
 Hitler comes to mind.
-How many educated highly thinking physicians, scientist and nurses, devoid of their emotions participated in Hitler’s plan.
+How many educated highly thinking physicians, scientists, and nurses, devoid of their emotions participated in Hitler’s plan?

 The way I define “negative emotions” is not in their categorization or label, but in the way you relate to them.
 Your relationship to any emotion is either functional or dysfunctional.
 Any emotion (expansive or constrictive) that you ignore, refuse to feel, deny, and repress, and harbor will create negativity and is dysfunctional.

 Any emotion (love or fear) that you: